reddevill007/System-Design-Simplified/README.md

 ### **When to Use Replicas?**

 1. **Scaling Read-heavy Applications**: If your app needs to serve a lot of users who mostly read data, replicas will help distribute the load.
-2. **Improved Fault Tolerance**: If the primary database goes down, replicas can ensure your application **keeps running**, though they won't handle writes without the primary.
+2. **Improved Fault Tolerance**: If the primary database goes down, replicas can ensure your application **keeps running**, though they won’t handle writes without the primary.

 ---